seantan02/xv6-dynamic-stride-scheduler/README.md

 **Task 6**

 Analyze the results of the workloads in your csvs to compare how processes with different tickets are scheduled in both cases.
 What is the advantage of stride scheduling?
-What is the behaviopattern of process runtimes observed because of dynamic process participation?
+What is the behavior/pattern of process runtimes observed because of dynamic process participation?

 Add this brief explaination to your README.md.